 Predicting Impacts of Ocean Acidification on Northeast U.S. Shellfish

-Project Status: This project began in January 2012 and is projected to be completed in December 2015
+Project Status: This project began in January 2012 and was completed in December 2015

 We are supporting an effort to predict the effects ocean acidification will have on northeast U.S. shellfish.
 We will make projections on survival, growth, and reproduction for two species, using a range of ocean acidification scenarios.

 Why We Care

 Shellfish are ecologically and commercially important.
 In the U.S., shellfish harvest and the ecosystem services shellfish provide for coastal zones are valued in the billions of dollars annually.
 Recent research demonstrates degradation in the growth and survival of several species of shellfish in relation to increases in atmospheric carbon dioxide concentrations and subsequent acidification of oceans.
 Continued increases in the ocean’s acidity may have further negative impacts.

 What We Are Doing

 We are studying two shellfish species: hard clams (Mercenaria mercenaria) and bay scallops (Argopecten irradians).
 We selected these species because they:

 are commercially valuable,